Pre-Algebra I—Semester B

 Common Core Standards

-The following standards are covered in this course:CCSS.ELA-Literacy.CCRA.L.2
+The following Common Core Standards are covered in this course:CCSS.ELA-Literacy.CCRA.L.2